Deciding to prosecute

 Find out more about the youth justice system.

 Starting prosecution proceedings

-If a decision is made to prosecute, a case can be commenced with either a charge sheet or a summons.
+If a decision is made to prosecute, a case can begin with either a charge sheet or a summons.

-If it is by way of a charge sheet, this involves the police charging the suspect, who has been arrested, and the PPS reviewing the charge before the first court appearance to make sure there is enough evidence at that stage for the defendant to be prosecuted.
+If it's a charge sheet, this involves the police charging the suspect, who has been arrested.
+The PPS reviews the charge before the first court appearance to make sure there is enough evidence to prosecute the defendant.
 The defendant will either be:

-- held in police custody overnight and produced at the first available court, where the court will then have to consider the issue of bail
+- held in police custody overnight and produced at the first available court, where the court will have to consider bail

-- released on police bail to appear before court on a stated date within 28 days from the charge
+- released on police bail to appear before court on a given date within 28 days from the charge

-If the case is commenced by way of a summons, this is issued by the PPS and is served on the defendant either by post or in person.
-The defendant will be required to go to court on the date stated on the summons.
+If it's a summons, this is issued by the PPS and is served on the defendant either by post or in person.
+The defendant must go to court on the date given on the summons.